top of page

 EOF

-It is a pretty straightforward affair but the annotation loxilb.io/num-secondary-networks: "2" needs special attention.
-This denotes the number of secondary networks to use as backup of a multi-homed service.
-Based on this kube-loxilb will do secondary IP address allocation (IPAM) from the CIDR ranges defined as “externalSecondaryCIDRs” in kube-loxilb.yaml
+It is a pretty straightforward affair but the annotation loxilb.io/poolSelectSecondary: "pool1,pool2" needs special attention.
+This specifies the CIDR pools to be used for secondary networks of a multi-homed service.
+Based on this kube-loxilb will do secondary IP address allocation (IPAM) from the CIDR ranges defined as “pool1 and pool2” in kube-loxilb.yaml

 Verifying created services in K8s